Nomsu's Syntax

 Blocks

-own indented areas.
+their own indented areas.
 A block is a colon followed by an indented region.
-The block
+The

 Nomsu's basic control flow structures are just actions that use blocks: